aahmed50/CNT4714/README.md

  </p>

 ![Alt text](<project 3 v2/Cover Photo.png>)

 <br>

 ### Project 4 | Three-Tier Distributed Web-Based Application
  <p>
  Problem Description: A Three-Tier Distributed Web-Based Application using servlets running on a Tomcat Server to access MSQL database via JDBC<br>

- **APPLICATION ARCHITECTURE: **
+ <b>APPLICATION ARCHITECTURE: </b>

  Tier 1: [User-Level Front End] Consisting of a HTML landing page to authenticate end users.
 Handled via servlet in the webapp to validate user entered credentials.
         JSP page that allows client to enter SQL commands into a window and submit to server application.